 Q:Company A received $3 Million dollars to do research on Project B. This year they plan to spend $2 Million on the Project and next year they plan to spend the remaining $1 million.
 What does the company put in “Approximate Expenditures?”
 Is this expenditure for the current year, the upcoming year or all approximate expenditures?

 A: The company would put current fiscal year expenditure amounts in "Approximate Expenditures."
 In this example, $2 Million would be entered for this year and the remaining about ($1 Million) would be reported the next fiscal year.

 Q: Who is leading the updates to the Independent Research & Development (IR&D) program?

 A: The Assistant Secretary of Defense for Research and Engineering (ASD(R&E)) will manage the current IR&D efforts.
 ASD(R&E) is coordinating with the Deputy Assistant Secretary of Manufacturing and Industrial Base Policy, Defense Contracts Management Agency, Defense Procurement Acquisition Policy, Defense Technical Information Center and the Services.

 Q: Why was a DFARS rule needed to collect this information?

 A: In the 1990s, DoD reduced its technical exchanges with industry, in part to ensure the independence of research and development.
-Since this time, there has been a loss of visibility into the technical opportunities available from industry's IR&D investments.
-The new DFARS rule provides the needed mechanism for industry to submit their IR&D project data most quickly and will help strengthen communication between industry and government.
+Since this time, there has been a loss of visibility into the technical opportunities available from industry's IR&D investments and an updated DFARS rule was a mechanism to do this.